luna215/signoz.io/docs/userguide/forward-cloudwatch-logs-to-signoz.md

 ...
 ```
-To see the different parameters, some sample configurations and more details about the awscloudwatch receiver, checkout this <a href = "https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/awscloudwatchreceiver" rel="noopener noreferrer nofollow" target="_blank" >GitHub link</a>.

-**Step 4** : Send logs to SigNoz
+**Step 4** : Send logs to SigNoz <br></br>
-To test out the receiver create a pipeline in the pipeline section of the `config.yaml` created in Step 1.
+To test out the receiver, create a pipeline in the pipeline section of the `config.yaml` created in Step 1 for Otel Collector.

 ```bash
 ...